canonical/data-science-stack/docs/how-to/mlflow/index.rst

-Manage MLflow
+Manage MLFlow
 =============

-Use these guides for detailed steps on managing MLflow with DSS.
+Use these guides for detailed steps on managing MLFlow with DSS.

 .. toctree::
    :maxdepth: 1